chamilo/chamilo-munin/README.md

     $ ln -s /usr/local/share/chamilo-munin/get_registered_users_munin_proxy.php chamilo-registered-users
     $ ln -s /usr/local/share/chamilo-munin/get_registered_sessions_munin_proxy.php chamilo-registered-sessions

+Or, to make it *really* easy for you to configure, you can launch the setup.php script (as root).
+It will detect where you put the scripts and add the links in /etc/munin/plugins/ (make sure the links have to go there on your distribution before you execute it).

 As you can see, we gave slightly different names to the links than the scripts themselves, just to ensure the scripts are called with a "chamilo" prefix and are more easily identified in the logs.